 Let’s revisit the classic question of whether all ravens are black.
 Imagine an ornithologist who tackles this problem by examining one raven after another.
 There is exactly one observation sequence in which only black ravens are found; all others feature at least one nonblack raven.
 The figure below illustrates the possible observation sequences.
 Dots in the figure denote points at which an observation may be made.
 A black bird to the left of a dot indicates that at this stage, a black raven is observed.
 Similarly, a white bird to the right of a dot indicates that a nonblack raven is observed.
 Given a complete sequence of observations, either all observed ravens are black or nonblack; the figure labels complete observation sequences with the statement that is true of them.
 The gray fan indicates that after the observation of a white raven, the claim that not all ravens are black holds on all observation sequences resulting from further observations.

 If the world is such that only black ravens are found, we would like the ornithologist to settle on this generalization.
 (It may be possible that some nonblack ravens remain forever hidden from sight, but even then the generalization “all ravens are black” at least gets the observations right.)
 If the world is such that eventually a nonblack raven is found, then we would like the ornithologist to arrive at the conclusion that not all ravens are black.
 This specifies a set of goals of inquiry.
-For any given inductive method that might represent the ornithologist's disposition to adopt conjectures in the light of the evidence, we can ask whether that method measures up to these goals or not.
-There are infinitely many possible methods to consider; we'll look at just two, a sceptical one and one that boldly generalizes.
+For any given inductive method that might represent the ornithologist’s disposition to adopt conjectures in the light of the evidence, we can ask whether that method measures up to these goals or not.
+There are infinitely many possible methods to consider; we’ll look at just two, a skeptical one and one that boldly generalizes.
 The bold method conjectures that all ravens are black after seeing that the first raven is black.
 It hangs on to this conjecture unless some nonblack raven appears.
-The sceptical method does not go beyond what is entailed by the evidence.
+The skeptical method does not go beyond what is entailed by the evidence.
 So if a nonblack raven is found, the skeptical method concludes that not all ravens are black, but otherwise the method does not make a conjecture one way or another.
-The figure below illustrates both the generalizing and the sceptical method.
+The figure below illustrates both the bold and the skeptical method.

 Do these methods attain the goals we set out?
 Consider the bold method.
 There are two possibilities: either all observed ravens are black, or some nonblack raven is found.
 In the first case, the method conjectures that all ravens are black and never abandons this conjecture.
 In the second case, the method concludes that not all ravens are black as soon as the first nonblack raven is found.
 Hence no matter how the evidence comes in, eventually the method gives the right answer as to whether all ravens are black and sticks with this answer.
 Learning theorists call such methods reliable because they settle on the right answer no matter what observations the world provides.